ungoldman/CONTRIBUTING.md/README.md

 # open-2-contributing

-"OPEN Open Source Project" contributing guidelines.
+A `CONTRIBUTING.md` boilerplate for open source contributing and collaborating guidelines.

 Contributions welcome :)